hifreedo/up9rade/about.md

 **About up9rade**:

-Mainly focus on machine learning and deep learning, and try to explain things in visualized and easy to interpreted way.
+Mainly focus on machine learning and deep learning, and try to explain things in visualized and easy to be interpreted way.

-For the main series, will present many grades' challenges.
+For the main series, will present multiple grades' challenges.

-Will not cover the following:
+Will NOT cover the following:

 * If there's already a clear & better explanation in wikipedia